kyledebry/CRDFormatter/README.md

 The first three rows contain some information about CRDFormatter and when this file was generated.

 On row 5, the data begin.
 The formatted version of the file contains:
-- the date that the even was measured (for data collection runs that may last for days or weeks)
+- the date that the event was measured (for data collection runs that may last for days or weeks)
 - the time the event occurred past midnight in seconds
 - the time the event occurred, in milliseconds, after midnight UTC on January 1, 1970 (also known as [Unix time or epoch time](https://en.wikipedia.org/wiki/Unix_time))
 - the number of the detector which went off first (the trigger number)